 Post-traumatic stress disorder (PTSD) is a psychiatric health response to a traumatic event.
 Symptoms of post-traumatic stress may include flashbacks, nightmares, and severe anxiety, as well as uncontrollable thoughts about the event.
 These symptoms may persist long after the triggering event and may be unresponsive to conventional therapeutic treatments.
-An estimated one in ten Americans suffers from post-traumatic stress.
+An estimated one in 10 Americans suffers from post-traumatic stress.

 A growing number of scientists believe that the endogenous cannabinoid system plays a “critical role … in the etiology of PTSD in humans.”
 Researchers have theorized, “Cannabis may dampen the strength or emotional impact of traumatic memories through synergistic mechanisms that might make it easier for people with PTSD to rest or sleep and to feel less anxious and less involved with flashback memories. … Evidence is increasingly accumulating that cannabinoids might play a role in fear extinction and anti-depressive effects.”
-Studies show that cannabinoid administration can facilitate fear extinction memory recall in both animals and in humans.[4-5] Specifically, the administration of nabilone, a synthetic cannabinoid, has been documented to safely mitigate various symptoms of post-traumatic stress, including insomnia, chronic pain, and treatment-resistant nightmares.[6-7] Similarly, the adjunctive administration of orally absorbable THC has been shown to “cause a statistically significant improvement in global symptom severity, sleep quality, frequency of nightmares, and PTSD hyperarousal symptoms” in a cohort of ten subjects.
+Studies show that cannabinoid administration can facilitate fear extinction memory recall in both animals and in humans.[4-5] Specifically, the administration of nabilone, a synthetic cannabinoid, has been documented to safely mitigate various symptoms of post-traumatic stress, including insomnia, chronic pain, and treatment-resistant nightmares.[6-7] Similarly, the adjunctive administration of orally absorbable THC has been shown to “cause a statistically significant improvement in global symptom severity, sleep quality, frequency of nightmares, and PTSD hyperarousal symptoms” in a cohort of 10 subjects.

 Thus far, however, observational trial data assessing the efficacy of cannabis in patients with PTSD has yielded inconsistent results.

-A retrospective review of PTSD patients’ symptoms published in 2014 in the Journal of Psychoactive Drugs reported a greater than 75 percent reduction CAPS (Clinician Administered Posttraumatic Scale) symptom scores following cannabis therapy.
-But a larger observational study of PTS subjects reported that “those who never used marijuana had significantly lower symptom severity four months later than those who continued or started use after treatment.”
+A retrospective review of PTSD patients’ symptoms published in 2014 in the Journal of Psychoactive Drugs reported a greater than 75 percent reduction in CAPS (Clinician Administered Posttraumatic Scale) symptom scores following cannabis therapy.
+But a larger observational study of PTSD subjects reported that “those who never used marijuana had significantly lower symptom severity four months later than those who continued or started use after treatment.”
 Similarly, a 2015 case-control study found no association between self-reported cannabis use and mental health symptom severity in a cohort of veterans with probable PTSD.
 A 2017 study also reported “no significant positive nor negative associations between baseline cannabis use and end-of-treatment PTSD symptom severity and days of primary substance use.”

 By contrast, a 2019 analysis by the Minnesota Department of Health of 700 patients with PTSD enrolled in that state’s medical cannabis access program identified “clinically meaningful” reductions in symptom severity, specifically reduced levels of anxiety, stress, and chronic pain as well as improved sleep and mood regulation.
 Similarly, data published in 2020 from 404 medical cannabis patients who self-identified as suffering from post-traumatic stress reported that cannabis inhalation temporarily mitigated their symptoms, including anxiety and flashbacks.
 On average, respondents “reported a 62 percent reduction in the severity of intrusive thoughts, a 51 percent reduction in flashbacks, a 67 percent reduction in irritability, and a 57 percent reduction in the severity of anxiety, from before to after inhaling cannabis.”